vemel/boto3_type_annotations/docs/README.md

 describe_volumes_paginator: DescribeVolumesPaginator = ec2_client.get_paginator("describe_volumes")

 # ec2_client, ec2_resource, bundle_task_complete_waiter and describe_volumes_paginator
-# now have correct type so IDE automoplete for methods, arguments and return types
+# now have correct type so IDE autocomplete for methods, arguments and return types
-# works as expected
+# works as expected.
+You do not need to specify types explicitly further
 ```

 ### Pylint compatibility